canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 The development team that made the changes will be responsible for maintaining those changes unless they are contributed to the original (upstream) version.

 Use open source software without modifications where possible.
-Instead, customize it with modules, plugins or extensions and then share those back to the community.
+Instead, customize it with modules, plugins or extensions and then contribute those back to the community.
 See [Standard for Publishing Open Source Code](publishing-open-source-code.md).

 To make changes in open source software, engage with the community and submit your changes upstream to ensure that your modifications are supported by future updates.